Hyejin-Claire-Lee/ARSPA/README.md

   Refer to the [ZoKrates Getting Started Guide](https://zokrates.github.io/gettingstarted.html) for a one-line installation command.

   #### Setting up ZoKrates Path
-  To ensure the ZoKrates binary is accessible from any directory, add it to your system's PATH.
+To ensure the ZoKrates binary is accessible from any directory, add it to your system's `PATH` environment variable.
-  Run the following command to add the path to your shell’s configuration file (e.g., .bashrc, .zshrc), making the change permanent:
+Run the following command to add the path to your shell’s configuration file (e.g., '.bashrc', '.zshrc'), making the change permanent:

   ```
   echo 'export PATH=$PATH:$HOME/.zokrates/bin' >> ~/.zshrc  # or ~/.bashrc